JayBrown/imgurAU/README.md

 * `~/Pictures/imgurAU`

 ## To-do
+* find a way to keep Retina resolution with `exiftool`
 * find a way to execute a shell script from the macOS Share menu

 ## Screenshots